YatingMusic/miditoolkit/README.md

 * [pretty_midi](https://github.com/craffel/pretty-midi) can parse MIDI files and generate pianorolls in absolute timing (seconds).
 * [pypianoroll](https://github.com/salu133445/pypianoroll) can parse MIDI files into pianorolls in symbolic timing (through beat resolution).
-* [mido](https://github.com/mido/mido) process MIDI files in the lower level such as messages and ports.
+* [mido](https://github.com/mido/mido) processes MIDI files in the lower level such as messages and ports.

-Miditoolkit is designed for handling MIDI in **symbolic timing** (ticks), which is the native format of MIDI timing.
+**Miditoolkit** is designed for handling MIDI in **symbolic timing** (ticks), which is the native format of MIDI timing.
 We keep the midi parser as simple as possible, and offer several important functions to complete the versatility.

-To customized settings and maximum the degree of freedom, users can achieve that by using additional libraries like visualization, which is excluded in the toolkit.
+To customize settings and maximum the degree of freedom, users can achieve that by using additional libraries like visualization, which is excluded in the toolkit.